inducer/pycuda/doc/util.rst

     An object representing a :class:`DeviceMemoryPool`-based allocation of linear device memory.
 Once this object is deleted, its associated device memory is freed.
-    :class:`PooledDeviceAllocation` instances can be cast to :class:`int` (and :class:`long`), yielding the starting address of the device memory allocated.
+    :class:`PooledDeviceAllocation` instances can be cast to :class:`int`, yielding the starting address of the device memory allocated.

     .. method:: free